ucsdterryle/ucsdterryle.github.io/exploration_of_covid_19_genome.md

 This next part of our project will require us to think through the data we need and wish to use and create a database taht will allow us to query information based on a number of parameters.

+We will use the output format of  __ where any mismatch or gaps or insertions are identified with characters that are not "."

+We will need to write a script that will comb through all the results and retrieve these mismatches and record their location and mismatch type so we can create a database we can access later to create our figures and analyze the results further.

+1. open file
+2. retrieve queryID
+3. retrieve query line
+4. retrieve database reerne seq line
+5. find if database line is not "."
+6. identify location (use strip)
+7. all errors are in refernece to the refernece genome